Tuition and Financial Aid

 After you submit your FAFSA, the Unity financial aid office reviews your Expected Family Contribution, taking into account any additional information provided by you or your parent(s).
 If there have been any changes in your financial circumstances since your FAFSA was submitted, you should inform the Unity financial aid staff.
 In some cases, it may be possible to adjust your award.

 Unity College scholarships are awarded through the admissions process.
 Students will be notified if they qualify.
+Scholarships do not apply to Distance Education students.

 Have questions?
 Our staff is ready to help you with information about financial aid application procedures; eligibility for aid/need; award calculations; problem situations; and descriptions of various programs from federal, state, and college sources.